uishi/FastHETrace/README.md

 ## Prerequisities

   - [Modified version of PALSIADE v1.9.2](https://github.com/uishi/Modified_PALISADEv1.9.2)

-    -> We have added faster automorphism via simple permutation.
-To do this, we addded `Permute` function in poly.h/cpp and DCRTPoly.h.
-Note that the faster automorphism is applied to both methods to conduct fair comparison.
+    -> added faster automorphism via simple permutation (`Permute` function in poly.h/cpp and DCRTPoly.h).

+		Note that the faster automorphism is applied to both 1-1) and 1-2) to conduct fair comparison.

 ## Build and run